Nel Noddings

 Nel Noddings (/ˈnɑːdɪŋz/; January 19, 1929 – August 25, 2022) was an American feminist, educator, and philosopher best known for her work in philosophy of education, educational theory, and ethics of care.

+Noddings is best known for her 1984 book Caring: A Feminine Approach to Ethics and Moral Education, which established her relational approach to ethics.
+Noddings argued that caring is a more fundamental basis for ethics than justice-based approaches.
+Her framework centers on the relationship between the one-caring and the cared-for, and distinguishes between natural caring and ethical caring.

+Her ethical framework had significant implications for education, where she argued that the teacher-student relationship should be understood as a caring relationship.
+She advocated for educating the whole child, with happiness as a central aim of education, and called for schools to function as an institution capable of addressing students' overwhelming needs.

 Biography

 Noddings received a bachelor's degree in mathematics and physical science from Montclair State University in New Jersey, a master's degree in mathematics from Rutgers University, and a PhD in education from the Stanford University Graduate School of Education.

 Nel Noddings worked in many areas of the education system.
 She spent seventeen years as an elementary and high school mathematics teacher and school administrator, before earning her PhD and beginning work as an academic in the fields of philosophy of education, theory of education and ethics, specifically moral education and ethics of care.
 She became a member of the Stanford faculty in 1977, and was the Jacks Professor of Child Education from 1992 until 1998.
 While at Stanford University she received awards for teaching excellence in 1981, 1982 and 1997, and was the associate dean or acting dean of the School of Education for four years.
 After leaving Stanford University, she held positions at Columbia University and Colgate University.
 She served as president of the Philosophy of Education Society and the John Dewey Society.
 In 2002–2003 she held the John W. Porter Chair in Urban Education at Eastern Michigan University.
 She was Lee L. Jacks Professor of Education, emerita, at Stanford University from 1998.

+Before Nel was a faculty member at Stanford she served as the director of the laboratory school at the University of Chicago, which was founded by fellow philosopher John Dewey.